citado/s1-gw-ns/README.md

 - create _fake_ gateway profile with for _docker-compose_ with recommended defaults.
 - create _fake-profile_ service profile for _docker-compsoe_ with recommended defaults.
 - create _fake-gateway_ gateway with `b827ebffff70c80a` and sane defaults.

+## What we do?

+Simulate few gateways that send packets with predefined pattern (normal process or etc.) and the evaluate one way delay and packet delivery ratio from gateway to network server.